umit-iace/tool-pywisp/docs/guide/index.rst

 Visualizer
 ----------

 It is possible to have different visualizers registered.
 They can be selected in GUI at runtime.
 Currently only visualizers based on matplotlib are available.
-For the implementation the base class :class:`~pywisp.visualization.MplVisualizer` must be derived and the method :func:`~pywisp.visualization.MplVisualizer.update` should be implemented.
+To visualize your rig, derive from :class:`~pywisp.visualization.MplVisualizer` and implement :func:`~pywisp.visualization.MplVisualizer.update`.
 It is recommented to use

 .. code-block:: python